sonic-net/SONiC/doc/pins/critical_state_hld.md

 ### Exiting Critical State

 The system can only exit critical state via reboot.
 Applications cannot clear critical state since critical state implies fatal error.
-In operation scenarios, when the switch reports critical state in gNMI alarm, SDN controller or network administrator will need to drain the switch.
+In operational scenarios, when the switch reports critical state in gNMI alarm, SDN controller or network administrator will need to drain the switch.
 External entities can log into the switch, collect debug information, and finally reboot the switch to exit the critical state.

 ### DB Schema